 The International Air Transport Association (IATA) has downgraded its 2011 profit guidance for the airline industry in spite of higher-than-expected demand.
 IATA believes its members will make an $8.6 billion combined profit this year, down from the $9.1 billion expected late last year.
 The revised profit prediction amounts to a 46% fall from last year’s level, when airlines reached a $16 billion profit, the highest in the history of airlines.
 The downgrade looks small, but behind it ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "IATA Forecast Sees Higher Demand, But Smaller Profit For 2011".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "IATA Forecast Sees Higher Demand, But Smaller Profit For 2011".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.